GPUOpen-Drivers/llpc/lgc/docs/LgcOverview.md

 to the `Lgc::Pipeline` object, and then asks it to link and generate them into a single pipeline ELF, ready for consumption by the PAL ELF loader.

-There are a number of variations on that:
+There are a number of variations on that, mostly specified by the `pipelineLink` arg to `Pipeline::irLink()`:

 #### Unlinked shader compilation